-Provide written warranty signed by Manufacturer, Installer, and Contractor, agreeing to replace aluminum storefront windows which fail in materials or workmanship within time period as indicated below.
+Provide written warranty signed by Manufacturer, Installer, and Contractor, agreeing to service or replace aluminum entrances and storefront which fail in materials or workmanship within time period as indicated below.
 Failure of materials or workmanship includes excessive leakage or air infiltration, excessive deflections, faulty operation of entrances, deterioration of finish or construction in excess of normal weathering, and defects in hardware, weatherstripping, and other components of the work.
+Service visits are included in this scope and are not to be considered billable to owner within warranty period.